Engrima18/Fall_or_not_to_fall/README.md

 # To fall or not to fall

+In the project we tried to apply all our knowledge in the area of statisitcal learning by focusing on:
+- feature extraction through signal processing techniques
+- training of various classification models (SVM, KNN, Logistic, NN etc.)
+- hyperparamenter selection for each model and model selection
+- compression of deep learning models

+We invite you to read `REPORT.pdf` for a more detailed explanation of the algorithms used and the reasoning followed.

 The project has the following goals:
->- to simulate a collection of falls by using specific sensors and experimenting with different fall modes
+- to simulate a collection of falls by using specific sensors and experimenting with different fall modes
->- to try to mitigate the effect of bias due to the synthetic (simulation) approach by special feature extraction algorithms using a small amount of real falls data.
+- to try to mitigate the effect of bias due to the synthetic (simulation) approach by special feature extraction algorithms using a small amount of real falls data.
->- to develop fall classification algorithms both based on classical machine learning models and neural network models
+- to develop fall classification algorithms both based on classical machine learning models and neural network models
->- to use the best model obtained to implement a practical solution to fall detection, based on the TinyML framework.
+- to use the best model obtained to implement a practical solution to fall detection, based on the TinyML framework.

 ## Project Structure